mahilab/Syntacts/tutorials/cs.md

 ## Basic Setup

 - Download the [latest pre-compiled Syntacts binaries](https://github.com/mahilab/Syntacts/releases) for your system.
-- Extract `syntacts-c.dll` and add it to each project folder that you want to run.

 ## Building

 - Navigate to the csharp directory of the latest release of Syntacts
 - Build the Syntacts library from the command line and then run the required project.
+- ensure that `syntacts-c.dll` is located in each example directory

 ```shell
   > cd csharp/Syntacts